hansungkim1998/gotta_catch_em_all/README.md

 - The game is played by 2 players (or 2 teams).
 - Each players starts with 1 playground ball.
 - Each player must throw a ball from behind their side of the playing field to catch pokémon on the other side by hitting the square the pokémon is in with the ball.
-- Each player must throw a ball from behind their side of the playing field to catch pokémon on the other side.
 - First player to catch all four pokémon (Bulbasaur, Charmander, Squirtle, and Pikachu) first wins the game.
 - Each pokémon has a unique move
   - Bulbasaur moves randomly to adjacent squares.